 None other than Vijay Singh has had a hand in tweaking 10 of eighteen holes at the behest of management in 2016.
 Membership fee is $1,350.00 per year.
 If you’re a scratch golfer it’s almost worth moving to Fiji for that price.
 The green fees are about US$100.
 (The green fees at Pebble Beach are closer to US$500).
 Can’t beat that deal with Vijay’s driver…

 The Fiji Golf Club (5719 yard, par 72) located in Suva is more akin to a municipal or public links and is very popular with the local crowd.

-The Pearl South Pacific Fiji Resort (6908 yards, par 72) is located at Pacific Harbour (a 20 minute drive west of the capital) and was designed by Robert Trent Jones.
+(6908 yards, par 72) is located at Pacific Harbour (a 20 minute drive west of the capital) and was designed by Robert Trent Jones.
 That speaks for itself.
 Suffice it to say, it’s lot more preferable and challenging than the Fiji Golf Club.
-On the western side of Viti Levu (in the Nadi area) there is also a municipal style.
+On the western side of Viti Levu (in the Nadi area) there is also a municipal course.

 Nadi Airport Golf Club (5882 yards, par 70) which may be more appropriately called the “Runway Way Club”.
 It lies adjacent to Nadi International Airport.

 Denarau Golf & Racket Club (7150 yards, par 72) which is part of the Denarau/Sheraton Hotel complex.
 Designed by Mr. Eiichi Motohashi of Pannya Planning, Japan, it opened on the 9th June, 1993.
 Like the rest of the Denarau complex it was built on a mangrove swamp.
 It is distinguished by its marine shaped bunkers and greens.
 The course has water hazards on 15 of it’s 18 holes.